bimberlabinternal/OOSAP/R/README.md

 #### Seurat functions

 Seurat functions are functions that input a Seurat object, and returns an appended/changed Seurat object.

-  -suffix _SERII: refers to functions that only work on Seurat V 2.x These are legacy and are (need to be) changed to work for V 3.x

-  -suffix _SERIII: refers to functions that only work on Seurat V 3.x; since future versions may arrive (usually sooner than expected)
+All functions in this package are for Seurat 3, unless specified.

 ##### Template function and documentation